Arnost Zvi Ehrman: Biography

 Ehrman served as Rabbi in the communities of Nairobi, Kenya and Bristol, England in the 1950s and in Streatham, London and in Watford in the 1970s.
 In between, he lived in Israel with his family, working first for the Ministry of Religious Affairs, then as a Research Fellow at the Institute for Research in Jewish Law, indexing the responsa of the Rosh; from 1965, he worked on his edition of the Talmud El Am.
 He also contributed numerous articles to the Encyclopaedia Judaica.
-Rabbi Dr Ehrman died in England in 1976.
+Ehrman died in England in 1976.

 The Talmud El Am

-In the 1960s the Talmud was seen as "a sealed book to the majority of the Jewish People", wrote Rabbi Dr Ehrman.
+In the 1960s the Talmud was seen as "a sealed book to the majority of the Jewish People", wrote Ehrman.
 He went on to say that the object of this new edition was "to open this sealed volume and to offer it to every Jewish home in a language and in a manner understandable to all; and also to enable one who is not a Jew to acquaint himself with the treasures of Judaism contained in it".
 At the time, making the Talmud available to English speakers in this way was trailblazing.
 It was decades before similar ventures were realised (for example by the Steinsaltz and Schottenstein editions).

 The Talmud El Am prints the original text, punctuated, alongside Ehrman's translation.
 Below the text is his Commentary, which explains the text and the (mainly) Biblical references within it; Ehrman's text incorporates traditional Talmud Commentaries as well as contemporary scholarship.
 The Commentary is written as a continuous text, so that anyone unfamiliar with the Talmud may be able to learn.
 The margins carry articles on points of special interest raised by the text.
 These 'Realia' are written by contemporary authorities on subjects such as specific customs, philology, law, flora and fauna, often accompanied by illustrations.
 Notes on the Tannaim and Amoraim are also given here, as and when these Sages figure in the text.